mas-cli/mas/README.md

 separate processes with communication through XPC.
 As a result of this, mas experiences similar problems as the pasteboard when running inside `tmux`.
-A [wrapper tool exists](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to fix pasteboard behaviour which also works for mas.
+A [wrapper tool exists](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to fix pasteboard behavior which also works for mas.

-You should consider configuring `tmux` to use the wrapper but if you do not wish to do this it can be used on a one-off basis as follows:
+You should consider configuring `tmux` to use the wrapper, but, if you do not wish to do this, it can be used on a one-off basis as follows:

 ```shell
 brew install reattach-to-user-namespace
 reattach-to-user-namespace mas install
 ```

-### `mas list` returns no results
+### 📭 `mas list` returns no results

-mas 2.0.0+ sources data for installed MAS apps from masOS's Spotlight metadata store.
+mas 2.0.0+ sources data for installed MAS apps from macOS's Spotlight metadata store.

 mas can only interact with MAS apps if they have been indexed by the Spotlight Metadata Server (aka MDS) background processes.